resoluteworks/invirt/docs/docs/framework/security/overview.md

 #### Path-based access control
 Some frameworks provide utilities to define paths and regular expressions to secure certain routes and resources based on a Principal's role or attributes.
-For example `/admin/*` can only be accessed by Role.ADMIN.
+For example `/admin/*` can only be accessed by Role.ADMIN, etc.
-This is a practice that has a lot of limitations which we wanted to avoid.
+This is a practice that has a lot of limitations and it leads to a code base that is hard to maintain.
 It also falls in the realm of authorisation, which we discussed above.

-That being said, Invirt provides a basic utility to wire custom authorisation checks via a filter, allowing the application to implement custom checks for specific application routes and resources in a functional style.
+That being said, should you require something along these lines, Invirt does provide a basic utility to wire custom Principal checks via a filter in a functional style.
 ```kotlin
 val permissionChecker: (Principal) -> Boolean = { principal ->
     "ADMIN" in principal.roles